 Candidates must use the Mammography Clinical Experience Documentation Form online to record the performance of each procedure and must keep this form for at least 24 months after the application for certification is submitted.

 Additionally, candidates must complete the verification section of the ARRT application, attesting to completion of the requirements.
 The ARRT conducts audits of some applications for certification.
-Submitting false documentation to the ARRT as part of the application process is a violation of the ARRT Standards of Ethics and may result in revocation of eligibility for certification in all categories, including those already held.
+NOTE: Submitting false documentation to the ARRT as part of the application process is a violation of the ARRT Standards of Ethics and may result in revocation of eligibility for certification in all categories, including those already held.

 FDA Mammography Quality Standards Act (MQSA) Requirements

 To meet FDA Mammography Quality Standards students must:

 - Complete requirements in no longer than two years